HAlipour8463/ROC/README.md

 # ROC
 Representative operation counts (ROC) is an interesting methodology in assessing algorithm performance.
-Unlike CPU time that depends strongly on many factors such as the computing environment, programming language, conmiler, programming skill and so on, which make CPU time a highly noisy measure of the algorithm performance, ROC depends on the most important operations done by the algorithm, which can be looked as the pure perfromance measure.
+Unlike CPU time, which depends strongly upon many factors such as the computing environment, programming language, conmiler, programming skill and so on, which make CPU time a highly noisy measure of the algorithm performance, ROC depends on the most important operations done by the algorithm, which can be looked as the pure perfromance measure.